-It has never been a dream of mine to travel alone.
+It has never been a dream of mine to travel solo.
 I just didn’t think it would be fun doing it solo, and frankly, I was probably also afraid of looking like a loser and like I didn’t have anybody.

 But last summer I sent myself to Indonesia.
 Did I weep like a Tara-less Scarlett O’Hara when I found myself alone in a hotel?
 Yes, I did.
 And it surprised me.